tim13246879/Make-24-Game/README.md

 In a nutshell, the application will generate 4 random numbers from 1 to 13, and present them to the user.
 The user will then apply the arithmetic operations to make 24.
-If they get stuck solving the problem, they have options to generate hints and the solution.
+If they get stuck solving the problem, they have options to generate hints and the solution (not in phase 1, but in the future).
 Once a game is complete, it is saved to game history, which allows players to look back at their past games.
-There will be different modes for different users and occasions, including a recreational mode for casual play with family and friends and a practice mode for competitive players.
 More detailed functions of the application is discussed below in user stories.

 I find this project interesting as I enjoy the game of make 24.
 Something I used to do a lot is play make 24 with numbers on car plates when I'm bored on the road.
 I find it a good way to pass the time as I get rewarded for every game